lenarother/mkr/README.md

 * the health check could possibly hang in an endless loop if DB server crashes, therefore not too advisable for production

+## Session Six: Fixtures

+17.5.2016

+### Goal

+* build a test that passes without manually adding a DB entry.

+### Notes

+* three independent sources recommend not using JSON fixtures, but use the ORM or tomboy instead.
+* problem: how to write a test fixture that runs inside the Django container when the test runs locally?
+* the start_docker.sh script removes *all* containers on the local machine!

 ## NEXT

 * add fixtures / Django test
+* create fixtures in containver via management command that is used via fabric
 * add Django admin interface
 * make template/view for quotes nicer
 * add manage command